anthonym00/4910_Capstone/README.md

 ## Website Setup
 Wordpress was used to create our website for its rapid development cycle, ease of use, support, and security
-1. Choosing theme: Deli
+1. Choosing theme:
+> Deli theme
 ![Theme](https://github.com/me14606/4910_Capstone/blob/main/Images/wp_theme.png?raw=true)
 2. Installing plugins
    - Plugins used:
-     - Woocommerce: Allows the user to add products through the admin panel and seamlessly add them to the website
+     - **Woocommerce**: Allows the user to add products through the admin panel and seamlessly add them to the website
-     - WooCommerce Payments: A payment processing plugin
+     - **WooCommerce Payments**: A payment processing plugin
-     - Jetpack: A required plugin for various plugins to work
+     - **Jetpack**: A required plugin for various plugins to work
-     - Contact Form 7: Used to create contact forms
+     - **Contact Form 7**: Used to create contact forms

 3. Customizing website